 Gabriela Villalba is a Sydney-based photographer and image maker born in Venezuela.
 Since moving to Australia in 2013, Gabby’s work focuses on creative culture and portraiture - her camera has documented many artists and their expressive processes on Sydney's Northern Beaches.

 Capturing her subjects in natural light is a hallmark of Gabby’s working method.
 Pictures that reveal an unguarded moment require spontaneity and a dedicated eye for composition, both of which are intrinsic to her unique way of seeing the world.

 Gabby has also turned her lens on a journey into the self-portrait genre that pushes the boundaries of documentary photography by creating handmade alterations to images, thereby expressing intimate and personal emotion.
 In this same spirit, she creates photograms and develops the negatives using cyanotype process (19th Century), not in a dark room, but in the sun.
 Through the use of mixed media, both ephemeral and permanent, Gabby creates conceptual photographic hybrids that aim to go beyond the original representation, evoking emotion, challenging perceptions and engaging viewers in a profound manner.

-Awarded "Honorable Mention in Photography" at Warringah Art Prize 2015 in Sydney, Gabby studied photography at Roberto Mata School of Photography in Caracas and worked for many years as visual communicator in the advertising industry in Venezuela.
+Awarded "Honorable Mention in Photography" at Warringah Art Prize 2015 in Sydney - Northern Beaches, Gabby studied photography at Roberto Mata School of Photography in Caracas and worked for many years as visual communicator in the advertising industry in Venezuela.
 She has participated in collective exhibitions in Caracas, Sydney and Newcastle.
-Currently she is also dedicated to her projects as Co-Founder and Visual Storyteller of Kayapa Creative Studio and as Co-Founder and Art Director of La Crème Creative Inc. in Brookvale.
+Gabby is the Co-Founder & Head Photographer of Kayapa Creative Studio and has also fostered creative communities on the Northern Beaches as Co-Founder of La Crème Creative Inc. and Brookvale Arts District (BAD).